bioimagesuiteweb/bisweb/python/utilities/README.txt

     Both scikit and Pillow seem to use the New BSD license, which is compatible with BIS's Apache 2.0 license.
 Scikit explicitly states their license.
 Pillow only states their license, which -- to the best of my Legalese reading ability -- seems compatible.

 How to Run:
-    sampleMovie.tif and mask.tif are required.
-Both can be found in /mridata2/mri_group/xilin_data/xinxin/pre_process/ in the Shred server python3 calciumPreprocess.py --blue sampleMovie.tiff --mask mask.tif --blueout blue_out.nii.gz --uvout uv_out.nii.gz --tophat 300 --rotation -43 --downsample 0.5
+    sampleMovie.tif and mask.tif are required. sampleMovie can be found in /mridata2/mri_group/xilin_data/xinxin/pre_process/ in the Shred server, and mask can be found on my MAC /Volumes/Jackson. python3 calciumPreprocess.py --blue sampleMovie.tiff --mask mask.tif --blueout blue_out.nii.gz --uvout uv_out.nii.gz --tophat 300 --rotation -43 --downsample 0.5